 6. GARLIC SOUP

 Or Castilian soup, as more refined people will say.
-It is a simple and tasty dish that historically has fed rich and poor since it only takes basic and affordable ingredients.
+It’s a simple and tasty dish that historically has fed rich and poor since it only takes basic and affordable ingredients.
 But the trick for its success is in its preparation.

 7. COD CROQUETTES

 As good croquette lovers, we like to eat all the flavors and sizes, but there is one in particular that has become a classic of Madrid: the cod croquette of Casa Labra (calle Tetuán, 12).
 It’s a centenary tavern with vintage decoration, full of history and… full of people.
 But the service is super quick, don’t worry!
 You don’t even need a table, people eat them standing inside or outside.
 Croquetas are ordered by units and they’re a good size (but you surely will ask for more than one…) Of course, do not make the beginner’s mistake of burning your tongue!
 Don’t be anxious and enjoy every bite!

 8. SNAILS FROM MADRID

 Spain, together with France and Italy, is one of the main consumers of snails.
 What’s special about Madrilenian snails?
-Well, they are cooked with various spices and chorizo!
+Well, they’re cooked with various spices and chorizo!
 The best-known place in the city to eat them is Los Caracoles (calle de Toledo, 106).
 People usually eat them standing at the bar and drinking a beer.
 They’re very good, and you can’t miss them!
 They’re typically served in a clay pot, although if you go as a group or go alone but you REALLY love snails, we dare you to ask for their “marmite”.